pylios/pytaskr/index.md

 * `5 15 * * *` At 15:05 (3:05pm)
 * `5 15 5 * *` At 15:05 (3:05pm) on 5th day-of-month
 * `5 15 * * 3` At 15:05 (3:05pm) on Wednesday

-## Why on earth was this made
-It was somewhat a learning effort on my part with Python.
-But it's also handy to have a simple task scheduler that is portable between environments.